-This gluten free apple cake is healthy, delicious, and will fill your kitchen with the lovely aroma of cinnamon, nutmeg, and cloves.
+This gluten free apple upside down cake is nutritious, so tasty, and will fill your kitchen with the lovely aroma of cinnamon, nutmeg, and cloves.
 It also happens to be dairy free and refined sugar free.

 This recipe calls for oat flour, which I make by filling my food processor with rolled oats and processing for 2 minutes.
 I tend to make a large batch of oat flour and store it in the fridge or pantry, since I like to have it on hand for impromptu baking.
 If you’d rather not use oat flour, feel free to substitute with pretty much any other flour you prefer (except coconut flour, which is far more absorbent than most other flours).